25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-Don’t bother swimming to the left at Mokuleia Bay; there’s nothing interesting there.
+We do not recommend swimming to the left side of Mokuleia Bay as we have not spotted anything interesting there.
 Go right, and you are likely to see turtles, large parrotfish, cornetfish, Moorish idols, and needlefish, among others.
 Watch yourself around the rocks that jut above the surface, and you will love this site.
 Even in spots where there are no fish around, the huge boulders make you feel like you’re in an ancient underwater city.

-Enter the water on the right hand side of the beach and take your time, starting with plenty of space between you and the boulders.
-Walking in, the sandy bottom is made of abrupt hills and valleys.
+Enter the water on the right hand side of the beach and take your time, starting with plenty of space between yourself and the rocks.
+Walking in, be mindful as the sandy bottom contains abrupt hills and valleys.
 Once you’re in, pay attention to the current pushing north.
 You can actually explore the right hand side of Mokuleia Bay and keep going north around the point into Honolua Bay if you’re a strong swimmer – another gorgeous snorkel site!

-The beach at Mokuleia Bay is sandy, beautiful, and wild with no amenities, so if you like roughing it, you’ll enjoy spending time here after you swim.
-You can rent beach umbrellas, chairs, coolers, boogie boards, and other beach gear!
+The beach at Mokuleia Bay is sandy, beautiful, and wild with no amenities.
+If you plan accordingly, you’ll enjoy spending time relaxing on the sand after your snorkel.
+To make the most of it, you can rent beach umbrellas, chairs, coolers, boogie boards, and other beach gear!

 For more information on how to access Slaughterhouse Beach and snorkeling tips, check out our recent blog ‘Slaughterhouse Beach Snorkeling‘.